Combined Degree Description

 - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 80 on the IBT TOEFL (equivalent to 550 on the paper-based version, or 213 on the computer-based version of the Test of English as a Foreign Language) or 6.3 overall on the International English Language Testing System (IELTS).

 To be accepted into this pathway, students must submit an online graduate application to the PhD in Global and Sociocultural Studies with a sub plan for a MA in Africa and African Diaspora Studies.
 This designation will appear in the menu of programs in the graduate application.
-The application must be submitted by January 1st (please note NEW deadline) in the year in which they wish to begin their studies.
+The application must be submitted by January 1st for funding consideration (February 1st for all others) in the year in which they wish to begin their studies.

 To be accepted into this pathway, students must submit an application to the PhD in Global and Sociocultural with a sub plan for a MA in African and African Diaspora Studies.
 This designation will appear in the menu of programs in the graduate application.
 The application must be submitted by January 1st in the year in which they wish to begin their studies.
 Only applications to begin studies in the fall semester will be considered.